Changes are coming to Find A Grave. See a preview now.

-For almost twenty-five years I have been involved in genealogy.
+For thirty plus years I have been involved in genealogy.
 When my mother died, she left some notes about a few ancestors she had uncovered and hoped I would continue her research.
 That was the hook-in-the-jaw that changed my life.
 I only regret that I have missed out on so many years that I could have used.
 Alas, all those family stories that went in one ear and out the other, and all those family members who took so much information to the grave with them. |

 I am, however, thankful for the tools that are now available and for FindAGrave, a platform that I have spent many hours gaining from and contributing to.

 If I have created a memorial for a member of your family in your direct line, who isn't related to me, and you can add a biographical sketch I will be glad to transfer it to you.
 Many have received a transfer/transfers & have never added anything.
 This isn't fair to kin who may come along later who can do so.
 I will not transfer in mass numbers.

 I can be more lenient in transferring outside of FindAGrave guidelines if you can assure me that you have a substantial amount of information to add to a bio - not just a short notation.

 Information from individuals who do not have an available e-mail address or who don't accept public messages will not be acknowledged.
 If you are anonymous then you do not exist.